The following transfer information is relevant for Fall 2018 and Spring 2019 only.

-You can begin your education as a freshman at a UW Colleges campus and receive "guaranteed" admission to another UW System institution as a junior by participating in the UW Colleges Guaranteed Transfer Program.
+You can begin your education as a freshman at a UW branch campus or UW Colleges Online and receive "guaranteed" admission to another UW System institution as a junior by participating in the UW Colleges Guaranteed Transfer Program.
 After fulfilling certain credit and grade point average requirements, you will transfer with the same rights and privileges as those who begin their education at the baccalaureate institutions.

 - Begin as a new freshman at the UW branch campuses or UW Colleges Online.

 - Submit a Declaration of Intent to Participate form at any time prior to the start of your sophomore year (30 credits) at the UW branch campuses or UW Colleges Online.

-- Complete, with a minimum grade point average of 2.0 (3.2 for UW-Madison for students admitted to UW Colleges beginning in the Spring 2017 semester, 2.8 for students admitted to UW Colleges prior to the spring 2017 semester), the number of credits required for junior status at the 4-year institution.
-You have three academic years from the time of enrolling at the UW Colleges in which to complete the minimum credits required.
+- Complete, with a minimum grade point average of 2.0 (3.2 for UW-Madison for students admitted to UW Colleges beginning in the Spring 2017 semester, 2.8 for students admitted to UW Colleges prior to the Spring 2017 semester), the number of credits required for junior status at the 4-year institution.
+You have three academic years from the time of enrolling at the branch campuses or UW Colleges Online in which to complete the minimum credits required.
 The 4-year institution may make exceptions to the required number of credits for those majors/programs for which early transfer is recommended.

 Please note: Some transfer G.P.A.s are calculated using the formula/method of the 4-year campus.

 - UW-Madison computes the G.P.A. for transfer students in accordance with UW-Madison's grading practices.
 Accordingly for any UW Colleges student who repeated a course, both grades are computed in determining the UW Madison G.P.A..
 Thus, the student's UW College G.P.A.could be different from the G.P.A.used by UW-Madison to determine whether the minimum GPA is met.

 - UW-Whitewater computes grade point average for transfer admission based on current UW-Whitewater grading policy.
 Under this policy, courses may be repeated only if the original grade is C- or lower.
 Additionally, courses may be repeated only one time; subsequent attempts of F grades will be averaged until the student has passed the course.
 Also, incomplete grades will be considered as F for purposes of determining grade point average.